 Observations about the trail.

-There are opportunities to wild camp on the Scottish side.
-On the English side I am aware of campsites at Wooler, West Kyloe, and Beal.
-I believe that camping is prohibited on Holy Island.
+There are opportunities to wild camp on the Scottish side of the border.
+On the English side I am aware of campsites at Wooler, West Kyloe, and Beal but I believe that camping is prohibited on Holy Island.
 The walk has a memorable finish across the tidal sands to Holy Island but always beware of the tide times when deciding whether to cross.
 For information I used the useful Cicerone guide and the Harvey strip map for this route.